ASBN - Board Members

 RN (BSN or higher) | Term expires October 1, 2020

 Stacie Hipp, of White Hall, began her nursing career in 1996 after graduating from the Jefferson School of Nursing diploma program.
 She earned her bachelor’s degree from the University of Arkansas at Little Rock in 2010 and graduated in December 2016 with a master’s degree from the University of Central Arkansas.
 Hipp is a member of Sigma Theta Tau International Honor Society-Kappa Rho at Large, International Association of Forensic Nurses, American Association of Nurse Practitioners, and Arkansas Nurse Practitioner Association.
-She is an advanced practice registered nurse at White Hall Family Medicine in White Hall and a sexual assault nurse examiner at the Children’s Advocacy Center in Pine Bluff.
+She is an advanced practice registered nurse at CHI St. Vincent in Mount Ida and a sexual assault nurse examiner at the Children’s Advocacy Center in Pine Bluff.
 Hipp said, “I want to serve on the Board because I want to be part of a team of different disciplines that all have one goal in mind, which is to protect the public by ensuring nurses at all levels provide safe and effective care that is achieved through proper education and by continuing education.
 "She is married with three children and one grandson and loves to spend time with family and enjoys forensics.